cagataysen/leetcode/README.md

 # leetcode
-I will be sharing here my leetcode solutions in Java.
+I will be sharing here my leetcode src in Java.